 - Unrealistic perception of how much time and energy is needed for homework, studying, chores, getting out of the house in the morning, etc..

-- Can’t focus on one thing to completion, often get off task and easily distracted.
+- Can’t focus on one thing to completion, gets off task, easily distracted.

 - Because of habits that waste time and because of processing issues, these kids can take a very long time to do homework (as well as taking care of other responsibilities).